 Sunamachi Ginza Street Food

-While most tourists stick to Tokyo‘s central and west areas, the eastern side of the city also has much to offer in terms of sightseeing for those who are interested in neighborhoods with a more ‘local’ feel to it.
+While most tourists stick to Tokyo‘s central and west areas, the eastern side of the city also has much to offer.
+In terms of sightseeing, there’s plenty for those who are interested in neighborhoods with a more ‘local’ feel to them.
 Sunamachi Ginza is a relatively unknown street in Koto-ku where you can eat some amazing street food.
 This ‘Ginza’ is not to be confused with the Ginza area in central Tokyo.
 The word ‘ginza’ literally means ‘silver seat’, and it is often used in Japan to name the main street near a station where many shops and restaurants are concentrated.

 Most businesses here are family-run businesses that have been run by the same family for multiple generations.
-This also means that their recipes have been honed and perfected for many years as is so admired in Japanese crafts in general, including cooking.
+This also means that their recipes have been honed and perfected for many years.
+This is a typical trait that is admired about Japanese crafts and craftsmen in general, including cooking.

 Japanese Street Food